behzadhasanpor/oldElephant/README.md

 <strong>replaceDirection</strong>: indicate direction of replace placeholders with orginal<br>
 replace word of them<br>
 <strong>flag</strong>: control flags<br>
+<h3>How to configure?</h3>
-Now for configure the framework we need to first adjust the .needed file with our desired<br>
+Now for first configure the framework we need to adjust the .needed file with our desired<br>
 settings ,then switch the replacement flag true(we do this only at begining of configuration or <br>
 at transfer the project to a new directory and in the other status the flag should<br>
 remain false),after that we should adjust the replacement direction to forward and access to <br>